ubergeek77/Lemmy-Easy-Deploy/README.md

 Updating your instance
 ---

 If Lemmy releases a new update, simply run `./deploy.sh` again to deploy it.
 The script will automatically fetch the latest release and update your deployment.
-If a version of Lemmy you want to run has not been tagged yet, see below for how to specify versions.
+If you want to run an unreleased version of Lemmy, such as an rc version, see the command line arguments below.

 Over time, I will release updates to Lemmy-Easy-Deploy to keep the configuration compatible with future versions of Lemmy.
 If you see an update notice in Lemmy-Easy-Deploy, please update!